jamesdschmidt/jamesdschmidt.github.io/_posts/2019-11-26-install-jdk-on-macos.md

 published: true
 ---

-> Occam's razor: *pluralitas non est ponenda sine necessitate*, “plurality should not be posited without necessity” or paraphrased as "the simplest solution is most likely the right one."

 This article will describe how to install the Java Development Kit (JDK) on macOS.
 Supporting multiple versions and switching between them will also be covered.

 ## Download and Install